 What is a lease?

-Financial Leases are a little more complicated, and essentially amount to purchasing the item in question and taking on responsibility for it, but paying over a period of time with interest added on top.
+Finance leases are a little more complicated, and essentially amount to purchasing the item in question and taking on responsibility for it, but paying over a period of time with interest added on top.

 If in doubt

 When entering into a lease, it’s important to find out what kind of lease you’re signing up for.
 It will usually be obvious, but there is some middle ground where both types of lease can be used.
-Laptops, for example, can be purchased from big suppliers on either an operating or financial lease.
+Laptops, for example, can be purchased from suppliers on either an operating or finance lease.

 As always, if in doubt, consult your accountant, who can advise you on the best course of action for your business.